DanielHiggs/SSP_Tools/Documentation/classes.rst

 	.. mat:method:: repr()

-		Return a formatted text string with information about the current integrator and the parameters it was configured with.
+		Return a formatted text string representation of the object containing information about the current `Integrator` and the parameters it was configured with.

 	.. mat:method:: get_parameters()